BSCCNS/vcity_circularity_api/README.md

 ## Instructions

+### Docker

+1. Build the docker container by running `docker build -t skeletor .`.
+2. Run the docker container by `docker run -p 8000:8000 skeletor`.
+3. The API runs by default in `localhost:8000`.

+### Local execution
 1. Clone the repository.
 2. Create a virtual environment with `python -m venv venv`.
 3. Enter into the backend folder `cd backend`
 4. Install the requirements with `pip install -r requirements.txt`.
 5. Run the server with uvicorn `uvicorn main:app`.
 Add the flag `--reload` for automatic reloading when testing.
+6. The API runs by default in `localhost:8000`.

 ## Overview